Şule Yüksel Şenler

-Şule Yüksel Şenler (29 May 1938 – 28 August 2019) (born Yüksel Şenler) was a Turkish writer, journalist.
-She devoted herself throughout her life to improving the status of conservative women in Turkish society and became a leading role model in women's participation in the public sphere towards the end of the 1960s.
+Şule Yüksel Şenler (29 May 1938 – 28 August 2019) (born Yüksel Şenler) was a Turkish writer and journalist.
+It has been argued that she is one of the key female figures in the rise of Islamism in Turkey and that she was one of its pioneers.
 She was the designer of so-called "Türban", instead of the traditional "Başörtüsü" that was common in Anatolia for centuries, which she had learned from an Armenian tailor.

 Şule Yüksel Şenler holds several firsts.
 She was the first journalist to wear a headscarf in Türkiye, the first convict to appear in court with a headscarf, and the first speaker with an Islamic identity to address audiences in public spaces such as seminar and conference halls outside of mosques.
 Additionally, the first discussions about the headscarf in universities were a result of her work and activism.

 Early life

 Yüksel Şenler was born in Kayseri on 29 May 1938 into a family of Turkish Cypriot origin.
 She was raised in a highly secular family, where her parents organized ballroom parties at home.
 In a program on TRT Avaz, Şenler described her that her family follows: "A modern family structure...
 My mother was a stylish woman with makeup, a hat, and was manicured and pedicured.
 My father was a modern-minded person but also conservative in his views.
 Everything required by the times was fulfilled—balls, tea parties, the socially accepted entertainments of that era...
 We participated in all of them."

 At the age of six, she moved to Istanbul with her family.
 While attending Koca Ragıp Paşa Primary School, her family’s financial situation deteriorated.
 After her mother suffered a heart attack and fell ill, she had to drop out in the second year of secondary school at the Girls' Educational Institute.
 She then started working for an Armenian tailor.
 This experience later encouraged her to design her own headscarf model.

 In her youth, she was an avid reader, skilled in sewing and embroidery, and engaged in arts such as painting and music.

 Her birth name was Yüksel, but she added "Şule" before her name in her writings to emphasize that she was not a man.
 Thus, she became known in the literary world as Şule Yüksel.